dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0701.md

 In this lumping picture, the temperature profile Tstove

-is a rectangle with a moving right edge—representing the heat wave moving upward and into top
+is a rectangle with a moving right edge — representing the heat wave moving upward and into top

 bottom